 The usual suspects……

-Physical factors like weak muscles, torn tendons, disc degeneration and arthritis are often identified as the main source of your pain.
+Physical factors like weak muscles, torn tendons, disc degeneration, and arthritis are often identified as the main source of your pain.
 With pain that persists or pain that comes and goes these physical factors are not to blame.
-Remember people can have disc bulges, joint degeneration and muscle tears and have no pain at all.
+Remember people can have disc bulges, joint degeneration, and muscle tears and have no pain at all.
 You can become pain-free again without these things changing.
 It seems logical to think that if your back is arched or your hips aren’t level then that’s what’s causing your pain.
 This simply isn’t true.
-Being open to another understanding of why you have pain is often all it takes to begin returning to all the activities you enjoy health professionals.
-If you’ve been told your spine is fragile, that message will influence how you move causing a stiffness and protectiveness that’s sometimes subconscious.
-If you have been told your shoulder pain is due to your rotator cuff tearing you will naturally catastrophize when you feel that pain and visualise fibres splitting like cloth tearing.
+Being open to another understanding of why you have pain is often all it takes to begin returning to all the activities you enjoy by health professionals.
+If you’ve been told your spine is fragile, that message will influence how you move causing stiffness and protectiveness that’s sometimes subconscious.
+If you have been told your shoulder pain is due to your rotator cuff tearing you will naturally catastrophize when you feel that pain and visualize fibers splitting like cloth tearing.
 This will cause you to protect it, move it less and stiffen up around it.
 Unfortunately, it’s the education and your understanding about what’s happening that causes this hypervigilance and fearful protective existence.

 What do you think is going on?